howie94131/DataMiner7203/README.md

 **Cross-Validation**: CV was used in hyperparameter tuning and final evaluation to reduce overfitting risk, ensuring that models generalise well to unseen data.

-**Model Choices**: The project uses 5-fold CV to compare the performance of each selected classifier method using
+**Model Choices**: The project uses 5-fold CV to compare the performance of each selected classifier method using F1 score.

-**F1 score**.
 The CV result have K-NN being the best performing model with a F1 score of 0.845.
 K-NN is thus chosen to be the classifier to execute the prediction on test_data.csv.
 Other model such as random forest and ensemble method also demonstrate a strong performance with a f1 score > 0.8, but K-NN is chosen due to its performance and efficiency.